ghadiaravi13/MorphKV/README.md

   <img src="design_main.png" width="800" height="400">
 </p>

 Fundamentally, MorphKV's design leverages two key aspects of LLM Inference: 1. retaining recent tokens for local coherence and, 2.
 Identifying important past tokens for distant relevance.
-In the example shown below, note how the relevant context dynamically shifts as token generation progresses.
+In the example shown above, note how the relevant context dynamically shifts as token generation progresses.
 By leveraging this behaviour, MorphKV allows to retain a very lightweight KV cache comprising of only the relevant information, massively reducing the memory overhead, thereby improving system-throughput.

 ### Usage